psvaiter/sistema-classificacao-ativos-informacao/DatabaseModeling.md

 - Business process
 - Information service
 - Information asset
-- Information asset vulnerability
 - Information asset category
 - Security threat
+- Organization security threat
+- Organization information asset vulnerability
+- Organization vulnerability control
 - System user
-- System permission
+- System administrative role
 - Risk analysis report

 A department can be reused for different organizations, a macroproecess can be reused for different deparments, and so on.
 So all these entities must be independent, allowing a M:N relationship cardinality between them, except for Organization location (depends on Organization) and Information asset vulnerability (depends on Information asset).

-## Entities' fields
+## Data Dictionary

 Items prefixed with * are mandatory in database.